haydenth/clamda/README.md

 Thanks
 ======================
-Mike Saunders (michael.saunders) is responsible for the clever name
+Mike Saunders (@saunders3000) is responsible for the clever name